Feed on

 3. If you install a program and it offers to “run program now”?
 Don’t.
 Just let the installer quit, and then run the program yourself.
 Otherwise you’ll run the risk of the program running with elevated privleges, and creating data and configuration files that cannot be updated later.

 4. And today’s lesson: If you edit anything in the Program Files directory, you’re asking for trouble.
-Be sure to check the VirtualStore cache.
+Be sure to check the VirtualStore cache and use cloud solutions to avoid problems like this in the future.

 5. The Virtual Store resides in: C:\Users\<userid>\AppData\Local\VirtualStore\Program Files\ClipMate7\Language\English.lng